Funk Island: Breeding colonies

-In 1972 the largest population on the Funk Island was that of the thin-billed or common murre, the population count was 396,461 pairs.
-That number accounts for 80% of the breeding population in eastern North America and makes Funk Island one of the most important of the seabird colonies in the world.
+In 1972 the largest population on the Funk Island was that of the common murre, estimated to be around 389,461 breeding pairs.
+A re-analysis with 2009 data estimated the common murre population to be 472,259 breeding pairs, the largest colony in the western North Atlantic.
+That number accounts for 67% of the breeding population in eastern North America, making Funk Island one of the most important seabird colonies in the world.
 In 1982 the seabird population on Funk Island was estimated at over 1,000,000 birds.